Personal Injury

 Figuring out when to settle a case is difficult.
 Factors such as increasing costs, attorney's fees that may escalate close to trial, and eliminating the risk of a contested hearing must be carefully considered.
 The general idea, even if sometimes incorrect, is that the higher the medical bills, the greater the damages.

+In Nevada, insurance companies tend to offer two to three times the medical bills as compensation for victims of car accidents with soft tissue injuries.
+Although insurance companies often deny it, they do use arbitrary formulas such as this to evaluate claims.
 However, it is important to remember that the higher the costs, the less you get and the longer a case goes on, the higher the costs tend to be.
 Costs are lowest before a case is filed and becomes litigation.
 After litigation starts, the parties pay court costs, they pay for depositions, and they often pay expert witness fees.

+The best point to resolve an injury case may be after medical damages are clear but before litigation.
+This, of course, depends on whether reasonable offers are advanced at that time.
 The most effective way to understand the value of your case, and whether to settle before going to trial, is by retaining skilled legal counsel.
 You can speak with us about your legal matter by scheduling a complimentary case evaluation.
+Evaluating the advantages and disadvantages of settling versus seeing a case through to trial requires careful consideration of financial, emotional, and time commitments involved, ensuring the best possible outcome is pursued.

 How the Law Offices of Steven J. Klearman & Associates Can Help

 We are fully dedicated to representing your best interests and protecting your rights throughout the entire case.
 Our team can also help you with bike and boating accidents, product defect cases, and dog bite injuries.
+Our goal is to offer comprehensive legal support encompassing a range of personal injury scenarios.
+We believe that by empowering our clients with knowledge and personalized support, they can move towards healing and justice with the assurance that they have a dedicated legal advocate on their side.

 Why Hire Our Reno Lawyer?